-- chairing daily business in the House of Lords debating chamber
+- presiding over business in the Lords chamber from the Woolsack

-- formal responsibility for security in the Lords area of the Parliamentary estate
+- taking formal responsibility for security in the Lords area of the parliamentary estate